joepritch/whatsupdoc/README.md

 This project uses the BetterDoctor API to allow the user to search a keyword (medical conditions, doctor name, etc..) and view the first returned result.

-It is barebones in its current state and only displays on the first returned doctor.
-It has no custom CSS or styling.
-I focused solely on meeting the project objectives.
+There are two search forms, one that lets you search by doctor name, and another that lets you search by a keyword.

+The name search API call uses the 'name' paramater of the 'doctor search' operation.
+It returns a list of doctors with the name you searched for.

-The search API call uses the 'query' paramater of the 'doctor search' operation, which searches every single field (practice name, description, etc..) for the search term.
-This has some interesting effects.
-Among others, searching a random name may not always return information on a doctor with that name.
-Essentially this search doesn't always return the most relevant result, because it is broad in its scope.
+The keyword search API call uses the 'query' paramater of the 'doctor search' operation.
+It returns a list of doctors that contain the keyword at some point in their information.
+Keep in mind that the displayed information is filtered down, so the keyword may not appear in the information you see.

 ## Setup